i Nature of the insurance and reinsurance market

 i Choice of jurisdiction

-The Code on International Civil Procedure, regulating conflict of laws, provides with respect to insurance contracts provides that the following jurisdiction rules cannot be avoided by contract: (1) claims against insurers are subject to the jurisdiction of the courts at the insurer's principal place of business or the place of incorporation of the insurer's branch or Turkish-incorporated agent that concluded the contract; and (2), where the claim is against the policyholder, the insured or the beneficiary, the courts that have jurisdiction are the courts of their domicile in Turkey.
+The Code on International Civil Procedure, regulating conflict of laws, provides with respect to insurance contracts involving a foreign element that the following jurisdiction rules cannot be avoided by contract: (1) claims against insurers are subject to the jurisdiction of the courts at the insurer's principal place of business or the place of incorporation of the insurer's branch or Turkish-incorporated agent that concluded the contract; and (2) where the claim is against the policyholder, the insured or the beneficiary, the courts that have jurisdiction are the courts of its domicile in Turkey.
 Therefore, parties cannot agree on courts of a foreign country for the resolution of insurance disputes.

-Regarding choice of arbitration in insurance and reinsurance contracts, see Section IV.iv, below.
+Regarding the choice of arbitration in insurance and reinsurance contracts, see subsection iv.

 ii Choice of applicable law